-Should the project be selected for award, all CDI funds will be transferred to the lead USGS cost center through a change of allocation.
-The lead USGS cost center may then provide sub-awards to other collaborating organizations/cost centers.
-If you are not familiar the process of distributing funds beyond your Center, please speak with an appropriate budget specialist from your Center and the CDI facilitator at gs_cdi@usgs.gov.
+Should the project be selected for award, all CDI funds will be transferred to the lead PI's USGS cost center through a change of allocation.
+The lead PI's USGS cost center may then provide sub-awards to other collaborating organizations/cost centers.
+If you are not familiar with the process of distributing funds beyond your Center, please speak with a budget specialist from your Center and the CDI team at gs_cdi@usgs.gov.